B3Partners/docker-backup/README.md

 ## Encryption
 The backups can be encrypted with [GPG](https://www.gnupg.org/).
 To use this feature, you need to provide a GPG key The GPG keys are used to encrypt and decrypt the backup files.
 You need to provide a "Public key file in .asc format" and place it in the keyfile folder.
 Make sure you name the file `public-key.asc`.
-Also make sure you rebuil the image with the new key.
+Also make sure you rebuild the image with the new key.
 The private key is not.
 You need the private key to decrypt the backups. __make sure you keep the private key in a safe place.
 If you loose the private key that accompanies the public key, you will not be able to decrypt the backups!__

 ## Configuration